 The Youth Apprenticeship Program is a unique opportunity for students to start preparing for a career while still in high school.
 This one- or two-year program provides the opportunity for earning an hourly wage while learning from skilled professionals.
 Excused time from school is optional.
 Students completing the program will receive a certificate of occupational proficiency from the Wisconsin Department of Workforce Development.
 Participation in the Youth Apprenticeship Program requires the student to meet entry criteria.
 Students must have a high interest in the Agriculture, Food and Natural Resources career cluster involving careers in planning, implementation, production, management, processing, and/or marketing of agricultural commodities and services.
-This Youth Apprenticeship occupational area focuses on five pathways within the Agriculture, Food and Natural Resources industry: Animal Systems, Plant Systems, Power, Structural and Technical Systems and Environmental Systems.
+This Youth Apprenticeship occupational area focuses on five pathways within the Agriculture, Food and Natural Resources industry: Animal Systems, Plant Systems, Power, Structural and Technical Systems, and Environmental Systems.
+Participants must be on track to graduate, have adequate transportation, obtain parental

+Technical Systems and Environmental Systems.
 Participants must be on track to graduate, have adequate transportation, obtain parental permission, have a good attendance record, and be willing to submit to an application and interview process.
 Applicants are approved for the program on a case-by-case basis.
 May earn up to a maximum of 2 credits during 11th and 12th grades.